LuLu lum

 What’s the top meaningful more you still want to explore?

-At the moment, it’s going to France, where I’ve never been.
-But I’m changing that next year!
-I’ll visit Paris and the Bourgogne and Champagne wine regions to taste the world’s best wine, including my favorite bubbles, Vive Clicquot.
-I can’t wait!
+I really want to go to France, where I’ve never been — to visit Paris and the Bourgogne and Champagne wine regions and taste the world’s best wine, including my favorite bubbles, Veuve Clicquot.
+It will happen!

 So many things… My wonderful women friends.
 Wearing fun new clothes and accessories.
 Throwing parties.
 Caring for my animals.
 Volunteering.
 And supporting other artists.